Winter Camping: 8 Reasons to Go Camping in the Cold (and 5 reasons not to)

 So fuel your body.

 In saying this, exercise will also help keep you warm.
-So moderation with your intake is still recommended.
+So moderation with your food intake is still recommended.

 Added bonus: sitting around with a hot drink in your hand is so much better in winter.
 It’s practically therapeutic.
 We have 9 suggestions on hot drinks for camping, that we think you will love!